sankarvj/relay/README.md

 ### The Reference Field
 check README.md inside the entity

 ### Workflow/Playbook/Pipeline
 1. Sequence of task nodes is called as workflow
 2. Sequence of stages/goals with task nodes in a single direction is called as playbook/pipelines.
 3. The flow types are:- Segment(1) & Pipeline(3)
 4. The pipeline flows will always hold the node type called stage.
 100. More about this in the package internal/rule READ.ME

+### Random Assumptions In This Project Are Captured Here.
+(Please read & understand before start writing the code)
+1. The reference field with DOM type `DomSelect` implicitly means that the field unit is associated with the reference.
+So, the choices for that field unit must be populated in the fields section in the item retrive call.
+(check `updateReferenceFields` in the `item.go` for implementation details)

 ### TODO